 Ms. Gibson has also served as a guest instructor in the IB Certificate in Teaching and Learning at Oakland University, teaching courses on internationalism.
 She holds a Bachelor of Arts from Michigan State University, a Master of Arts in school counseling and an Education Specialist in educational leadership, both from Oakland University.

 Ms. Gibson is dedicated to the highest standards of academic achievement for all students and makes it her daily work to ensure students have the support they need to achieve those standards.

-Ryan Brinks began serving as the Associate Principal at the International Academy’s East campus in 2013.
+Ryan Brinks began serving as the Principal at the International Academy’s East campus in 2013.
 Prior to joining the IA, Mr. Brinks taught Mathematics at Clawson High School.